Water cuts can be a pain, we know. To make your life slightly easier, we’ve put together 6 tips to help you get through this dry spell with no sweat.

 You’d be surprised how much of water this small moistened piece of paper can save you.
 You can use them for every conceivable cleaning and hygiene related occasion: make-up traces removal, cleaning your hands after a meal, deodorising your under-arms, and surprise, surprise, cleaning your delicate areas.
 They are also handy for cleaning the surface of your table and utensils after a meal.

 2. Keep hand sanitizers handy

-As we all know, lack of water, inadequate sanitation and water contamination are the perfect ingredients to concocting some of the most life-threatening waterborne diseases.
-Therefore, it becomes highly crucial to keep your hygiene up during these few days.
+As we all know, the lack of water, inadequate sanitation and water contamination are the perfect ingredients to concocting some of the most life-threatening waterborne diseases.
+Therefore, it is highly crucial to keep your hygiene up during these few days.
 Hand sanitizers that contain 60% to 95% alcohol are effective in decreasing infectious agents on the hands when water and soap are not readily available.
 If you are a certified klutz and you find yourself staining your clothes that can otherwise still be perfectly good for one more wear, you’d be surprised at how excellently hand sanitizer works at removing stains without having to use your stored water.

 3. Use disposable everything

 From paper plates to plastic utensils, you’d want to stock up on things that you can just toss away without the need for washing.
 Keep hotel disposable toothbrushes handy too, when you’re done polishing your choppers you can rinse with mouthwash instead of water for that minty fresh boost.

 4. Invest in a rain water harvesting system (RWH)